dgraph-io/dgraph/README.md

 - Do you have sparse data, which doesn't correctly fit into SQL tables?
 - Do you want a simple and flexible schema, which is readable and maintainable over time?
-- Do you care about horizontal scalability?
+- Do you care about speed and performance at scale?

 If the answers to the above are YES, then Dgraph would be a great fit for your application.
 Dgraph provides NoSQL like scalability while providing SQL like